From BR Bullpen

 He was a regular in the majors from 1958 to 1966.
 In his first full season with the Yankees, in 1958, he hit .300 with a .388 on-base percentage.
 He got one hit in the 1958 World Series, off Lew Burdette.

 Siebern spent four seasons with the A's, hitting a peak in 1962 with numbers of .308/.412/.495 and 117 RBI.
-He led the league in Runs Created.
+He led the American League in Runs Created.
 It was quite a performance considering that the team lost 90 games, and had no players other than Siebern that drove in or scored 100+ runs.
 The batters whom Siebern probably drove in the most were Jerry Lumpe who hit .301, and Ed Charles who hit .288.

 After the 1963 season, he was traded to the Baltimore Orioles for Jim Gentile.
 In 1964, his average dipped to .245, but he had 106 walks and thus still was able to score 92 runs, which was second on the team behind Luis Aparicio's 93 runs scored.
 Brooks Robinson was the big RBI man on the team.